jochen-schweizer/microservice-chain-logger/README.md

 * **opts** - `Object` or `undefined`

-The access log can be used as a replacement for `morgan` module, keepig all of the logs in a consistent format and implicitly providing `correlationId` for each request.
+The access log can be used as a replacement for the `morgan` module, keeping all of the logs in a consistent format and implicitly providing `correlationId` for each request.

 The access log middleware adds a field `isAccessLog` to the log entry, which is then removed in the default `transformEntry`.